Kotlin/kotlinx.serialization/docs/serializers.md

 ### Passing a serializer manually

 All `encodeToXxx` and `decodeFromXxx` functions have an overload with the first serializer parameter.
-When a non-serializable class, like `Date`, is the top-level class being serialized we can use those.
+When a non-serializable class, like `Date`, is the top-level class being serialized, we can use those.

 ```kotlin
 fun main() {